anaoramos/fastapi-task-queue/README.md

-# fastapi-task-queue
+# FastAPI Task Queue

 A simple task queue API built with FastAPI.
-Supports task submission, status tracking, and filtering by state.
-Ideal for async workflows and background job simulation.
+Users can submit tasks, retrieve them by ID, and filter tasks by processing status.

+---

+## Features

+- Submit new tasks with a `user_id` and description
+- Retrieve tasks by ID
+- Filter tasks by status (`new`, `processing`, `done`, `error`)